 The Lady Lumley’s School Child Protection Policy has been reviewed in line with KCSIE 2022 and all staff have received training on KCSIE 2022.
 The reviewed policy has been uploaded to the Policies section of this website..

 - Mrs T Elsworth, Assistant Headteacher: Supporting Students and Designated Safeguarding Lead – Safeguarding mobile number 07308305913

 - Mrs S Jackson, Deputy Designated Safeguarding Lead

 - Mr B Davis, Deputy Headteacher and Deputy Designated Safeguarding Lead

 Should you have a concern about the welfare of a young person, you can access support by contacting the Designated Safeguarding Lead in the first instance or a member of the Child Protection team.
 Alternatively, you may wish to speak to the young person’s Form Tutor, who will contact the Child Protection Team, if appropriate.

-During periods of school closure, such as school holidays and weekends, you should contact North Yorkshire County Council whose details are given below.
+During periods of school closure, such as school holidays and weekends, you should contact North Yorkshire Council whose details are given below.